python-genai

 operation = client.operations.get(operation)

-video = operation.result.generated_videos[0].video
+video = operation.response.generated_videos[0].video

 video.show()